top of page

 Search

-Manuka Honey is made from the flowering Manuka trees nectar, a native New Zealand tree.
-The Manuka tree has a white flower, sometimes tinged with pink.
+Manuka Honey is made from the nectar of the flowering Manuka trees, a tree native to Australia and New Zealand.
+The Manuka tree (Leptospermum scoparium) has a white flower, sometimes tinged with pink.

-In the Taranaki region, the Manuka trees bloom from mid-December to mid-January, depending on the season.
+Manuka trees bloom from about mid-December to mid-January.
 The hives are moved to the area just ahead of the start of the flowering of the Manuka trees so the bees are in place and ready to forage as the nectar becomes available.

 Honeybees forage for nectar when the weather is good.
 Warm temperatures, with daytime highs in the 70s, and nighttime lows above the mid-50s, are required for the plants to present nectar at the flower.
 Rain or high winds can keep the bees from getting out to forage, so weather conditions are critical during the 4-6 weeks that the Manuka is typically in flower each year.